isomerpages/moe-ast-elis/_learning-opportunities/Leader Growth Programmes/Teacher Work Attachment@ELIS.md

 <h3>Overview</h3>
 <p>Would you like to grow professionally with guidance from PMTTs and MTTs
 in ELIS?</p>
-<p>Our Teacher Work Attachment (TWA) is specially designed with this aim
+<p>Our Teacher Work Attachment (TWA) is designed with this aim in mind.
+During
-in mind.
-During the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
-You can look forward to time and space for critical reflection and consolidation of your knowledge as a Key Personnel (HOD, SH, LH), Teacher Leader or Teacher.
+the two-week attachment, you will observe the PMTTs and MTTs facilitate teacher learning and engage in professional conversations with them.
+You can look forward to time and space for critical reflection and consolidation of your knowledge as a Key Personnel (HOD, SH, LH), Teacher Leader or teacher.
 To enable you to apply your learning, the PMTTs and MTTs will support and guide you in designing EL, Literature, and/or GP learning experiences to impact student and teacher learning.</p>
 <h3>Learning Goals</h3>
 <p>By the end of this TWA, you will be able to:</p>
 <ul data-tight="true" class="tight">